inspired/cisco_ios/README.md

 ##### Fixed issues

-Version 2.2.0 of the Cicso Networks app fixes the following issues:
+Version 2.2.1 of the Cicso Networks app fixes the following issues:

-- Fixed static search on one single device for Smart Call Home events in the Device view
-- Removed unused searches
-- Wireless view corrected to get MAC addresses correctly output
-- Improvements to get the app Splunk Certified
+- Added WLC/IOS toggle to the overview page

 ##### Known issues